schmoelder/diss/doc/06_operating_modes/batch_elution/05_moo_pc_ternary.md

 Gradient-based algorithms, for instance, would likely fail due to the presence of many local optima and their dependence on initial values.

 Bayesian optimization presents a promising alternative, as it balances exploration of the parameter space with exploitation of known high-performing regions.
-However, at the time of writing, such algorithms have not yet been fully integrated into the **CADET-Process** framework.
+However, at the time of writing, such algorithms have not yet been fully integrated into the CADET-Process framework.

+---

 **Summary**